del-Pacifico/Mass-Image-Downloader/README.md

   - **Ctrl+Alt+P** — set **filename prefix** from clipboard.
   - **Ctrl+Alt+S** — set **filename suffix** from clipboard.
   > Great for dataset runs: copy a label/tag once and apply it to all subsequent files.

+- 🕵️ **Image Inspector Mode (hover + side panel)**
+  - **Ctrl+Shift+M** — toggles Inspector Mode.
+Hover displays a small 🕵️ overlay; clicking opens a right-docked panel with:
+    - Safe preview with zoom (✚ / – / ⛶) and drag-to-pan
+    - Visible metadata (dimensions, title, alt, URLs)
+    - Optional Developer Mode with technical details
+    - Save workflow with close-on-save (optional)
+    - Navigation arrows (⬅️ / ➡️) to browse all images on the current page
+  > Perfect for single-image review, debugging, and high-precision workflows.

 - 📶 **Throughput & pacing for galleries**
   - **Max images per second** — smooths extraction on heavy pages to avoid site throttling and CPU spikes.